Calcium arsenate

 Calcium arsenate is the inorganic compound with the formula Ca3(AsO4)2.
 A colourless salt, it was originally used as a pesticide and as a germicide.
 It is highly soluble in water, in contrast to lead arsenate, which makes it more toxic.
-The minerals rauenthalite Ca3(AsO4)2·10H2O and phaunouxite Ca3(AsO4)2·11H2O are hydrates of calcium arsenate.
+Two minerals are hydrates of calcium arsenate: rauenthalite Ca3(AsO4)2·10H2O and phaunouxite Ca3(AsO4)2·11H2O.
+A related mineral is ferrarisite (Ca5H2(AsO4)4*9H2O.

 Preparation

 Calcium arsenate is commonly prepared from disodium hydrogen arsenate and calcium chloride: